lawrennd/old_talks/_health/includes/data-sources.md

 \notes{More recently, the health services are taking a more mature view of data and its utility in aiding an aging population.
 The Topol review is a recent report in to how the NHS can benefit from the data revolution.}

+\subsection{UK Biobank}

+\notes{A more positive story is around UK biobank which is able to centralise records for individuals based on very permissive consent.
+Still there are challenges to assimilating data in the same location.}

 \endif